skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 The problem with the PAL version is that the game runs at 50Hz (i.e. a bit slower than the 60Hz NTSC version), but the clock runs at the same speed as in NTSC.
 In effect, this means that a PAL player will take approximately 12 minutes more for every hour an NTSC player would need.
 On a scale of 12 hours, that becomes almost 2 and a half hours which a PAL gamer needs to make up somewhere, which is astronomical for this challenge.
 In the end, a PAL player would need to complete the challenge within around 10 hours instead of 12.

 For a very long time, it was considered impossible.
-However, a user named 2jankku has completed a PAL run and gotten the Excalibur II, with just under 3 minutes to spare.
+However, a user named Zjankku has completed a PAL run and gotten the Excalibur II, with just under 3 minutes to spare.

 So what's the catch?